Portrait of Abraham Hill

 On permanent loan from Mrs Ursula Hill, 1949/50.
 Following an offer from Ursula Hill, the painting was formally accepted into the Society’s collection on 9 February 1950 and reported to Council on 2 March 1950 [MDA/G/3/2].

 Accessioned with a John Hayls attribution.
-Evidence in support of this is suggestive only, derived from the fact that Abraham’s brother’s likeness is a known Hayls portrait [Portrait of Thomas Hill by John Hayls, 1666, Magdelene College, Cambridge], and assuming a familial relationship with this painter.
+Evidence in support of this is suggestive, derived from the fact that Abraham’s brother’s likeness is a known Hayls portrait [Portrait of Thomas Hill by John Hayls, 1666, Magdelene College, Cambridge], and assuming a familial relationship with this painter.
 There are some similarities in the handling of Abraham’s portrait, Thomas’s portrait, and other known Hayls’ – small, red mouths, rounded and protuberant eyes, for example – but there are also clear differences.
 Hayls’ style did develop significantly over his career, leaning more into the Baroque as the 1660s progressed, and it is possible that this portrait is an earlier example from Hayls’ oeuvre.

 Accessioned with a John Hayls attribution.
-Evidence in support of this is suggestive only, derived from the fact that Abraham’s brother’s likeness is a known Hayls portrait [Portrait of Thomas Hill by John Hayls, 1666, Magdelene College, Cambridge], and assuming a familial relationship with this painter.
+Evidence in support of this is suggestive, derived from the fact that Abraham’s brother’s likeness is a known Hayls portrait [Portrait of Thomas Hill by John Hayls, 1666, Magdelene College, Cambridge], and assuming a familial relationship with this painter.
 There are some similarities in the handling of Abraham’s portrait, Thomas’s portrait, and other known Hayls’ – small, red mouths, rounded and protuberant eyes, for example – but there are also clear differences.
 Hayls’ style did develop significantly over his career, leaning more into the Baroque as the 1660s progressed, and it is possible that this portrait is an earlier example from Hayls’ oeuvre.

 Associated place